 Because RGPP aims to prepare students for study at graduate (master's) level, we can only consider applicants who will be eligible to apply for places at graduate universities.
-For this reason, the RGPP is only open to students with a first degree from a recognized university.
+For this reason, RGPP is only open to students with a first degree from a recognized university.

 Q. I am in the final year of my undergraduate program and will earn my university degree next summer.
 Can I apply for your next fall's intake?

-You certainly can apply and be admitted; please note, however, that if you are accepted, you will be required to have graduated (i.e. earned your degree) by July 2018.
+You can certainly apply and be admitted; please note, however, that if you are accepted, you will be required to have graduated (i.e. earned your degree) by July 2018.